CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms should be checked before binding coverage.
+• Most commercial leases in North Carolina require proof of general liability coverage, so lease terms should be checked before binding coverage.

 • Warehouse buyers in North Carolina should confirm whether their policy includes inland marine protection for equipment in transit, tools, mobile property, or contractors equipment when those exposures apply.